ACEnglish/kanpig/README.md

 particular experiment will depend on things such as number of samples in the VCF and the merging strategy of the variants.

 ### `--neighdist`
 Kanpig will build local variant graphs from groups of variants in a 'neighborhood'.
 These neighborhoods are determined by making the maximum end position of an upstream neighborhood's variants at least `neighdist` base-pairs away from the next neighborhood's variants' minimum start position.

 This distance also determines the region over which read pileups are generated.
 Only reads with at least `mapq` mapping quality, passing the `mapflag` filter, and which fully span the neighborhood are considered.

 This is an important parameter because too small of a `neighdist` may not recruit distant read pileups which support variants.
-Similarly, too large of a value may create long neighborhoods with many SVs which are also too large for reads to fully-span.
+Similarly, too large of a value may create long neighborhoods for reads to fully-span or with many SVs.

 ### `--sizemin` and `--sizemax`
-Variant sizes are determined by `abs(length(ALT) - length(REF))`.
+Variant sizes are determined by `abs(length(ALT) - length(REF))` or `END - POS` for `<DEL>.
 Genotypes of variants not within the size boundaries are set to missing (`./.`).

 Read pileups also must be within this sizemin and sizemax.
-Some SVs with sizes around these thresholds may not be consistent between alignments/varaints.
-For example, the VCF may describe a 50bp variant while the alignments have a 10bp and 40bp split variant.
+Some SVs with sizes around these thresholds may not be consistent between alignments/variants.
+For example, the VCF may describe a 50bp variant while the alignments have a 49bp or split 10bp and 40bp variant.
 These problematic regions can sometimes benefit from a lower `--sizemin`, however this is not a magic fix for all cases.

 ### `--sizesim` and `--seqsim`
-When applying a haplotype to a variant graph, only path above these two thresholds are allowed.
+When applying a haplotype to a variant graph, only paths above these two thresholds are allowed.
 If there are multiple paths above the threshold, the one with the highest score is kept.
 Generally, `0.90` is well balanced whereas lower thresholds will boost recall at the cost of precision and vice versa for higher thresholds.